Outer Continental Shelf Lands Act

 New rules and regulations were enacted as the industry grew.
 Congress, in 1953, passed the Outer Continental Shelf Lands Act, which formalized federal jurisdiction over the outer continental shelf and created compensation protections for employees stationed on oil rigs, drilling platforms, artificial structures, and other devices built in the OCS.

-The Outer Continental Shelf Lands Act may allow compensation for people working in oil and natural gas exploration or extraction on the outer continental shelf.
+The Outer Continental Shelf Lands Act may allow compensation for people working in the oil and natural gas exploration or extraction on the outer continental shelf.
 Offshore accidents that occur on the OCS — whether in an oil spill or oil rig explosion — can result in serious injuries.

-If these conditions are met, it must then be determined whether federal or state law will dictate the next steps.
+If these conditions are met, it must then be determined whether federal or state maritime law will dictate the next steps.
 State law is commonly used in lieu of federal claims, but three criteria must be met for the state of Texas to govern:

 The Outer Continental Shelf Lands Act generally makes it easier for injured employees to receive fair and adequate compensation under the Longshore and Harbor Workers’ Compensation Act, which itself may enable compensation for injured maritime workers who do not qualify under the Jones Act or under Texas workers’ compensation laws.